lisatian/Python-projects/worker_productivity/README.md

 - between hours of 10am and 2pm -- produce 40 pieces/hour/worker
 - between hours of 2pm and 6pm -- produce 35 pieces/hour/worker

-The main_program.py handles the user input and calls productivity_function.py to calculate the total number of pieces produced in any given hour input by the user.
+The main_program.py handles the user input and calls productivity_function.py to calculate the total number of pieces produced in any given hour by the user.

 A sample file, testing.txt, is provided to show the automation in use when given example inputs.